junxit/us-congress-bills-116/metadata.md

 - 2019-06-28 — Received in the House.
 - 2019-06-28 — Referred to the Committee on Natural Resources, and in addition to the Committee on Education and Labor, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-06-28 — Referred to the Committee on Natural Resources, and in addition to the Committee on Education and Labor, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2019-07-03 — Referred to the Subcommittee for Indigenous Peoples of the United States.
+- 2020-09-30 — Committee Consideration and Mark-up Session Held.
+- 2020-09-30 — Ordered to be Reported by Unanimous Consent.
+- 2020-09-30 — Subcommittee for Indigenous Peoples of the United States Discharged.
+- 2020-12-02 — Committee on Education and Labor discharged.
+- 2020-12-02 — Committee on Education and Labor discharged.
+- 2020-12-02 — Placed on the Union Calendar, Calendar No. 498.
+- 2020-12-02 — Reported by the Committee on Natural Resources.
+H. Rept.
+116-605, Part I.
+- 2020-12-02 — Reported by the Committee on Natural Resources.
+H. Rept.
+116-605, Part I.